1B05H1N/ps-scripts/README.md

 2. **Usage**:
    - Clone or download this repository.
-   - Open PowerShell and navigate to the script’s directory.
+   - Open PowerShell and navigate to the script's directory.
    - Run the script with parameters:

      ```powershell